Calorie Deficit Finder

 • Aggressive (1 kg/week): Faster results (best for those with significant weight to lose)

-4. Calculate Your Plan: Click the "Calculate Calorie Deficit" button to process your information and generate personalized recommendations.
+4. Calculate Your Deficit: Click the "Calculate Calorie Deficit" button to process your information and generate personalized recommendations.

 5. Review Your Results: Examine your comprehensive weight loss plan, including: